Filing for an Annulment

 There are other options if the Defendant cannot be found or served in person.
 Learn how to have the Defendant served by visiting the Serving the Papers page in the divorce section of this website.
 Although it is in the divorce section, the rules and procedures are the same.

-Once your spouse has been served with the annulment papers, you will have to wait and see what your spouse does before you know what your next step will be.
+After your spouse has been served with the annulment papers, you will have to wait and see what your spouse does before you know what your next step will be.
+There will be more papers to file no matter what.
 You can learn about the possible next steps in the Divorce: Now What section of this website.
 Although it is in the divorce section, the rules and procedures are the same.